taylorlapeyre/.files/README.md

-My dotfiles are for OSX and Arch Linux systems.
+**These are my dotfiles for Unix systems.**

 I don't customize my tools heavily, and tend to lean toward sensible defaults whereever possible.

-While these dotfiles are mine, you can use them too.
+While they are mine, you can use them too.
 The install script included will backup your existing dotfiles if you want to give them a try.

 #### Arch